RollerCoaster Tycoon: RollerCoaster Tycoon World

-RollerCoaster Tycoon World was developed by Nvizzio Creations for Atari Interactive and RCTO Productions and released on 16 November 2016.
+RollerCoaster Tycoon World was developed by Nvizzio Creations for Atari, Inc. and RCTO Productions and released on 16 November 2016.
 The instalment is different from previous games in that players build coasters with a spline-based system.
 It also introduced a new "Architect mode" and "safety-rating" options when building coasters.
 The game is also the first to incorporate the Steam Workshop.

 The game received largely negative reviews, both from critics and fans of the franchise, particularly compared to Planet Coaster, which was released the day after and received largely positive reviews.

+RollerCoaster Tycoon Wonderworks

+RollerCoaster Tycoon Wonderworks is an upcoming game developed by Springloaded Games.
+The game will be released for Windows in early access in late 2026, with plans for console ports later.

 Spinoffs

 RollerCoaster Tycoon 3D

 RollerCoaster Tycoon 3D was released on 16 October 2012.
 It was developed by n-Space for the Nintendo 3DS.
 While using many assets and engine content from Rollercoaster Tycoon 3, this game reverted to an isometric view and, due to the limitations of the Nintendo 3DS, removed features such as additional scenery and pools.